Manage your weakest link.

 Once you've identified the constraint, you need to figure out how to manage it.
-What small changes can you make to increase efficiency in this area and cure the problem, without committing to potentially expensive changes?
+What can you do to increase efficiency in this area and cure the problem?
 (Goldratt calls this "exploiting the constraint.")

 Your solutions will vary depending on your team, your goals, and the constraint you're trying to overcome.
-For example, it might involve modifying lunch breaks or vacation time to make workflow more efficient, or cross-training team members to give you extra capacity in the constraining area.
+For example, it might involve helping a team member delegate work effectively, modifying lunch breaks or vacation time to make workflow more efficient, or reorganizing the way that a task is done to make it more efficient.

-Again, you'll also find it useful to brainstorm possible solutions with people in your team, and to use problem-solving tools such as the Five Whys and Cause and Effect Analysis to identify the real issues behind the problems you're having, so that you can come up with good solutions.
+Again, you'll also find it useful to brainstorm possible solutions with people in your team, and to use problem-solving tools such as the Five Whys and Cause and Effect Analysis to identify the real issues behind complex problems.

-Once you've eliminated the constraint, you can move back to step 1 and identify another constraint.
+If the constraint is still negatively affecting performance, move back to step 2.
+If you've dealt with the constraint effectively, you can move back to step 1 and identify another constraint.